livingstonlarus/runic/README.md

 We welcome contributions of all kinds, including bug reports, feature requests, documentation improvements, and code changes.

-### TODO (Internal Development)
+### TODO

-#### Framework Optimization
+#### Optimization
 - Rewrite all core files following Token Optimization Techniques
 - Measure token counts before/after optimization
 - Further reduce framework overhead if possible
 - Recount token counts for README in Token Usage > Framework Overhead

-#### CLI Development
+#### CLI Commands
-- ✅ Build the `runic` CLI script with these commands:
-  - `runic init`: Initialize Runic structure in a project
+- ✅ `runic init`: Initialize Runic structure in a project
-  - `runic track init <name>`: Create a new track
+- ✅ `runic track init <name>`: Create a new track
-  - `runic track list`: List all tracks
+- ✅ `runic track list`: List all tracks
-  - `runic track status`: Show status of all tracks
+- ✅ `runic track status`: Show status of all tracks
-  - `runic mem update`: Update memory files
+- ✅ `runic mem update`: Update memory files
-  - `runic mem update --track=<name>`: Update track-specific memory files
+- ✅ `runic mem update --track=<name>`: Update track-specific memory files
+- ✅ `runic mem next`: Determine and execute next steps based on memory analysis
-  - `runic integrate docs <url>`: Integration point for documentation fetching
+- `runic integrate docs <url>`: Integration point for documentation fetching (pending implementation)
-  - `runic integrate vector-db`: Integration point for vector database tools
+- `runic integrate vector-db`: Integration point for vector database tools (pending implementation)
-  - `runic integrate llm`: Integration point for LLM framework tools
+- `runic integrate llm`: Integration point for LLM framework tools (pending implementation)

+#### Chat Commands

 ## Conclusion

 Runic represents a paradigm shift in how development projects can be structured and executed.
 By implementing this framework, you can achieve the comprehensive capabilities typically associated with much larger engineering teams while maintaining the agility of a lean operation.

-The true innovation of Runic lies in its ability to simulate the dynamics of a well-coordinated engineering organization through parallel AI agents—delivering enterprise-quality results with startup efficiency.
+The true innovation of Runic lies in its ability to simulate the dynamics of a well-coordinated engineering organization through parallel agents—delivering enterprise-quality results with startup efficiency.

 ## License